realpython/materials/langchain-rag-app/README.md

-# Build a LLM RAG Chatbot With LangChain
+# Build an LLM RAG Chatbot With LangChain

-This repo contains the source code for [Build a LLM RAG Chatbot With LangChain](https://realpython.com/build-llm-rag-chatbot-with-langchain/)
+This repo contains the source code for [Build an LLM RAG Chatbot With LangChain](https://realpython.com/build-llm-rag-chatbot-with-langchain/)

-To run the final application that you'll build in this tutorial, you can use the code provide in `source_code_final/`.
+To run the final application that you'll build in this tutorial, you can use the code provided in `source_code_final/`.

 ## Setup